-BJP starts discussion on govt formation in Uttarakhand
+BJP Starts Discussion On Govt Formation In Uttarakhand

-New Delhi, March 15 (IANS) After thumping victory in Uttarakhand, the BJP state leadership is meeting the central leaders to discuss formation of a new government in the state.
+New Delhi: After thumping victory in Uttarakhand, the BJP state leadership is meeting the central leaders to discuss formation of a new government in the state.

 Caretaker Chief Minister Pushkar Singh Dhami, Uttarakhand BJP president Madan Kaushik are likely to meet party chief J.P.
 Nadda and national general secretary (organisation) B.L.
 Santhosh to discuss the formation of the new government.